Dual Diagnosis Treatment Burlington, IA

 Services provided:

-• Mentoring, mental health services and self help meetings
+• Mental health services, sober housing services and self help meetings

 Psychological Services - 51.4 miles from Burlington, IA

-Psychological Services is a dual diagnosis treatment center in Moline, IL that provides treatment for drug or alcohol use and mental health disorders that include PTSD as well as paranoid personality disorder.
+Psychological Services is a dual-diagnosis treatment center in Moline, Illinois that offers treatment services for drug or alcohol use and mental health disorders that include generalized anxiety disorder as well as antisocial personality disorder.

 Address: 4324 7th Street, Moline, IL 61265 in Rock Island County